UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Some budget resellers (varies by plan)

 Why does hotspot tethering matter?
-If you’re travelling with a laptop or tablet, tethering means you don’t need separate connectivity for each device.
-You just turn on your phone’s personal hotspot and connect your other devices.
-This is especially useful for:
+If you’re travelling with a laptop or tablet, tethering eliminates the need for separate connectivity per device.
+You enable your phone’s personal hotspot and connect other devices directly.
+This is especially useful for working remotely from cafes or co-working spaces, using a laptop for hotel booking and research, streaming to a tablet on UK trains, or sharing data among family members.

-Without hotspot support, you’re limited to using data only on your phone.
-For a tablet or laptop, you’d need a separate plan or you’d be stuck on potentially insecure public WiFi.
+Without hotspot support, you’re limited to data only on your phone.
+For a tablet or laptop, you’d need a separate plan or rely on potentially insecure public WiFi.
+Neither option is great.

-A note on tethering and unlimited plans: Some providers that allow tethering on fixed-data plans block it on their unlimited plans.
-The logic is that unlimited data + unlimited tethering would let you use your phone as a home broadband replacement, which isn’t what travel eSIMs are priced for.
-Always check the tethering policy specifically for the plan tier you’re buying, not just the provider’s general policy.
-If you need a UK eSIM with unlimited hotspot tethering, look for providers that explicitly allow high-speed tethering on their unlimited plans rather than blocking it after the daily cap.
+A note on tethering and unlimited plans: Some providers that allow tethering on fixed-data plans block it on their unlimited plans — the logic being that unlimited data plus unlimited tethering would let travellers use their phone as a home broadband replacement.
+That’s not what travel eSIMs are priced for.
+Always check the tethering policy specifically for the plan tier you’re buying.
+If you need a UK eSIM with unlimited hotspot tethering, choose a provider like Roami that explicitly allows high-speed tethering on unlimited plans without separate hotspot restrictions.

 Holafly UK Unlimited (GBP 38 for 30 days):